 Female members of the bridal party accessorized with jewelry.

-World War 1 is the traditional end of the Edwardian era.
-The war brought about many changes to not only wedding fashion but courtship and marriage.
+World War I is the traditional end of the Edwardian era.
+The war changed not only wedding fashion but courtship and marriage.

 Wedding fashions may have changed a great deal since 1914, but wedding traditions have been fairly consistent over time.
 Here are some examples:

-- Engagement rings: Engagement rings became popular for the first time in the 19th Rings didn’t necessarily feature a diamond like today’s rings, but could include other precious gems and pearls.
+- Engagement rings: Engagement rings became popular for the first time in the 19th century.
+Rings didn’t necessarily feature a diamond like today’s rings, and could be other precious gems and pearls.

 - Bouquets: Bouquets were large, although the height and width varied depending upon the year.
 Flowers were accompanied by a train of flowing ribbon and maidenhair fern.